BlueFinchCommerce/module-checkout/docs/Extensions.md

 # Better Checkout - Custom Extension Guide

-This guide covers how to extend Better Checkout by adding new components, integrating additional functionality, creating callback functions and running your code effectively.
+This guide covers how to extend Better Checkout with custom modules by adding new components, integrating additional functionality, creating callback functions and running your code effectively.

 ## How to extend Better Checkout functionality with a custom module
 To use this functionality, the high level steps to follow are:

 1. Create a new Magento 2 module as per [Magento standards](https://experienceleague.adobe.com/en/docs/commerce-learn/tutorials/backend-development/create-module).
-1. Create a `templates` directory to add a .phtml template file for your module, in which you can declare custom callbacks, components, styles etc.
+1. Create a `view/frontend/templates` directory to add a .phtml template file for your module, in which you can declare custom callbacks, components, styles etc.
-1. Create a `layouts` directory containing a `genebettercheckout_checkout_index.xml` XML layout file to include your modules .phtml template file in your stores Better Checkout page.
+1. Create a `view/frontend/layouts` directory containing a `genebettercheckout_checkout_index.xml` XML layout file to include your modules .phtml template file in your stores Better Checkout page.
+1. Create a `view/frontend/web/js/checkout/src/` directory containing your Better Checkout extension code.

 **Please refer to our template for creating Better Checkout modules [here](https://github.com/genecommerce/better-checkout-new-module-template)**, which has all the necssary files required, including those for building the front end assets.